rafavzqz/geopdes/trunk/geopdes_base/doc/README.txt

 2.2.
 HELP

  * A detailed documentation for the software is not likely to be published.
-    We suggest you to read the technical report
+    We suggest you to read the paper

       C. de Falco, A. Reali, R. Vazquez.
-      GeoPDES: a research tool for Isogeometric Analysis of PDEs, Tech.
+      GeoPDES: a research tool for Isogeometric Analysis of PDEs, Advances in Engineering Software, 2011
+      doi:10.1016/j.advengsoft.2011.06.10

+    also available in preprint form as

+      Tech.
 Report, IMATI-CNR, (2010),

-    where we give an explanation of the architecture, the design and the main features of the code.
+    In the paper we give an explanation of the architecture, the design and the main features of the code.
 This paper can be seen as brief user's guide.

  * The format for the geometry files is explained in the files